what do you need to know to begin painting?

 Acrylic and oil paintings are traditionally painted on cotton or linen canvas.

-Pre-stretched canvases are the best option for beginners.
+Stretched canvas is a good option.
 They are convenient and ready for painting.

 Canvas boards are less expensive and great for practice and learning to paint.
 They may however warp over time.

-** Get the brushes specifically labeled for your medium of choice.
 Begin with a couple of brushes to get the feel of the brushes and paint.
+We use different brushes for the three main types of paint.

 Oil paint is cleaned up with odorless mineral spirits.
 Gamsol is recommended for indoor painting.

-** Lay the cleaned brushes horizontally to dry.
 Don't put them upright to dry, stuff will run down into the ferrule and eventually ruin the brushes.

 Artists mix our colors on a palette.
 There's no need to purchase a palette to begin painting.
-We can use a plastic or Styrofoam plate and wash it or dispose it after painting.

-Paints keep very well in their original manufactured containers.
+Art paints keep very well in their original manufactured containers.
 Out of the sun and in regular household temperatures, they are good for years.

-sessions.
+Keep any open, unused paint in a covered palette box between painting sessions.
 For long periods of time oil or alkyd paint in a palette box can go into the freezer.
 Take it out of the freezer to thaw, about an hour before painting time.

 Tube watercolors may be kept in a covered palette.
 Before painting, give the colors you intend to use a spritz of water to freshen the paint.

-Good light and ventilation are a must for painting all mediums.
 Where is a good place to paint?
 What furniture do we need?
 Get tips on setting up your home art studio.

 Begin painting with the techniques to fuel your confidence as an artist.
-These techniques are the foundation that enables you to express your creativity.

 Acrylic and alkyd artists use the same techniques as oil painting.